 Professor, Agricultural and Biosystems Engineering department, South Dakota State University, USA

-Senior Research Scientist, Food and Nutrition Flagship, CSIRO, Australia
+Principal Research Scientist/Engineer, Food Engineering, CSIRO, Australia